citelao/google_photos_takeout_to_apple_photos/README.md

 2. `File > Export to XML > List of Photos...`

-3. Run `npm run simple -- path/to/the/export.plist path/to/takeout/dir`
+3. Run `npm run simple -- path/to/the/export.plist path/to/takeout/dir` with `-c` to create the initial albums

-4. TODO: import remaining non-imported photos
+4. Run `npm run simple -- path/to/the/export.plist path/to/takeout/dir` with `-m` to brute-force try to import all remaining missing images. *Always* choose don't import duplicates and apply to all (space, click, space, click, space, click).

 5. Download all your [shared albums](https://photos.google.com/sharing), since files you haven't saved to your library are not included in your Takeout.